MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/onboard-server-linux.md

 # Connect an existing Linux server to Azure Arc

-The following README will guide you on how to connect a Linux server to Azure Arc using a simple shell script.
+This article provides guidance for connecting a Linux server to Azure Arc using a simple shell script.

 ## Prerequisites